xsarahyu/notes-app/README.md

 #### Test #4: Verifies that clicking the "Get Started" button leads to the signup page.
 https://github.com/xsarahyu/notes-app/blob/3639c4efd2c56d36c2a464ff166868c6a4a307d3/app/src/client/landing-page/LandingPage.test.tsx#L54-L68

-## Unit & End-to-End Tests — Using Cypress
+## End-to-End Tests — Using Cypress
 To run Cypress tests locally:
 1. Navigate to the app directory: `cd app`
 2. Install Linux dependencies: `sudo apt-get install libgtk2.0-0 libgtk-3-0 libgbm-dev libnotify-dev libnss3 libxss1 libasound2 libxtst6 xauth xvfb`
 3. Install other dependencies: `npm install`
 4. Run the server: `wasp start db`
-5. Run the client: `wasp start`
+5. Run the client (in a new terminal): `wasp start`
-6. Run the tests: `npx cypress open`
+6. Open the Cypress test runner: `npx cypress open`

+The following steps occur in the Cypress test runner:
+1. In the test runner, select "E2E Testing."
+2. You'll be prompted to choose a browser to run the tests in.
+Select "Start E2E Testing in Electron."
+3. Cypress will open a new window containing a list of all the end-to-end tests.
+4. Click on a test file to run it.
+5. The selected test will begin execution.
+You'll see each step being performed in real-time within the Cypress GUI.
+6. If the test passes, the screen will turn green.
+If it fails, the screen will turn red, indicating which step failed.
+7. To run other test files, navigate back to the main page by selecting the "Specs" label in the sidebar.
+8. From the main page, you can select and run other test files one by one.

 ### 👉 account_settings
 #### The account_settings test suite verifies the functionality of accessing the account settings page.